InterSTEMDev/interstem.us/_posts/september2020blogs/2020-09-11-asteroid-mining.md

 So how close are we to extracting materials from outer space?

 The answer is admittedly underwhelming, for now.
-At this time, the process only includes a small sample collection.
+At this time, the process <a href="https://www.youtube.com/watch?v=d44TQRewClc" target="_blank">only includes a small sample collection</a>.
 This is done by space probes such as Hayabusa 2.
 But the actual mining of an asteroid is still in the works.
 Nets and harpoons have been considered, but aren’t the best solution as mining in space is more complicated than once thought.

 The low gravity, which holds asteroids together, complicates things.
-But a team at TransAstra has developed a piece of machinery that utilizes the sun’s rays to vaporize asteroids without even touching them.
+But a team at <a href="https://www.youtube.com/watch?v=d44TQRewClc" target="_blank">TransAstra</a> has developed a piece of machinery that utilizes the sun’s rays to vaporize asteroids without even touching them.
 TransAstra has developed a clever way to then retrieve the vaporized rock.
 The water that is harvested from the asteroids can then be used as a propellant to come back to Earth.
 And if this technique is perfected, it will significantly reduce the cost of space exploration, as it will decrease dependence on fuel.

-This equipment is still being tested.
-Dr. Sercel at TransAstra hopes to send the first mining vehicles into space in 10 years.
+This equipment is still being tested. <a href="https://www.youtube.com/watch?v=d44TQRewClc" target="_blank">Dr. Sercel at TransAstra</a> hopes to send the first mining vehicles into space in 10 years.
 This means that although its technological development is still in its infancy, within the next few decades, we might see a whole new era in mining.

-Cover Photo: (Factor-Tech Magazine)
+Cover Photo: <a href=https://mmta.co.uk/2016/09/23/space-mining-the-challenge-of-governing-future-mining-frontiers/" target="_blank">(Factor-Tech Magazine)</a>

 <hr>
 <img src="{{ site.baseurl }}/images/writingTeam/noProfile.jpg" width="170" style="float: left; margin-right: 30px; margin-bottom: 20px;"/>